 Adopt a smooth coated otter family

 Wildlife Alliance cares for four families of smooth coated otters at Phnom Tamao Wildlife Rescue Center.
-We provide the otters with live fish every day, which serves as enrichment and reduces the risk of toxins entering their system.
-Otters are very active and curious animals and need to be kept occupied.
-Providing them with live fish is one of the best forms of enrichment because they otters can mimic the hunting behaviors that they would need in the wild.
+We provide the otters with live fish every day, which reduces the risk of toxins entering their system and serves as excellent enrichment, as it encourages natural hunting behaviors otters depend on in the wild for survival.

 $150 will provide a family of otters with fresh fish for a month.